-Save On Clouds enables you to take control of your cloud usage and minimise the cost of running a platform on AWS, Azure or Google Cloud Platform.
+Save On Clouds enables you to take control of your cloud usage and minimize the cost of running a platform on AWS, Azure or Google Cloud Platform.

-At the moment Save On Clouds can help you reduce your costs by optimising the utilization of the below resource types:
+At the moment Save On Clouds can help you reduce your costs by optimizing the utilization of the below resource types:

 - Virtual Machines. e.g. AWS EC2 instances.

-What cloud resources can be managed and how much saving they can bring somewhat depends on the capabilities and pricing policies of the cloud provider.
+What cloud resources can be managed and how much you will save depends on the capabilities and pricing policies of the cloud provider.

 Virtual Machines such as Azure VMs and AWS EC2 instances can be managed by Save On Clouds.
-What you may see in the Cloud Resources page might be slightly different between AWS and Azure (and Google Cloud Platform) and that is due to the fact each provider has their own way of managing virtual machines.
+What you may see in the cloud resources page might be slightly different between AWS and Azure (and Google Cloud Platform) and that is due to the fact each provider has its own way of managing virtual machines.

 In such a scenario you will see an icon next to the instance which indicates that the instance is managed by an ASG.

-If you use Azure, you will not see the instances that are member of an Virtual Machine Scaling Set.
+If you use Azure, you will not see the instances that are members of a scaling set.

-When resources or fetched, we calculate their monthly cost too.
+When resources are fetched, we calculate their monthly cost too.
 Cost and pricing information is provided by the cloud providers.
-For example we use Azure Pricing Cards to estimate the monthly cost of a Virtual Machine.
+For example, we use Azure Pricing Cards to estimate the monthly cost of a Virtual Machine.

-You buy a reserved instances on AWS and you pay for 3 years upfront.
-This instance also comes with Windows 2019 Data Center and SQL Server 2017 Standard Edition licnces.
+You buy a reserved instance on AWS and you pay for 3 years upfront.
+This instance also comes with Windows 2019 Data Center and SQL Server 2017 Standard Edition licenses.

-In Google Cloud, each virtual machine’s cost is calculated based on the amount of CPU, Ram, Network usage, Disk size and so forth.
+In GCP, each virtual machine’s cost is calculated based on the amount of CPU, ram, network usage, disk size, and so forth.

-We also use the cost to calculate the projected savings and the previous savings in the Reports page.
+We also use this cost to calculate the projected savings and the previous savings on the reports page.

-You can also see the location and the current state of the instance in the Location and Status columns.
+You can see the location and the current state of VM instances in the location and status columns.